SERVIR-WA/GALUP/training/1_lu/exercises/m4_exercise2.md

 ## 2. Description

-As a modeler, you are trying to make land-use decisions for THLD by using LUCIS.
+As a planner, you are trying to make land-use decisions for THLD by using LUCIS.
-Now you have four agricultural land-use purposes (goals): **Row crops**, **Livestock**, **Timberland**, and **Orchards and groves**.
+Now you have identified four agricultural land-use purposes (goals): **Row crops**, **Livestock**, **Timberland**, and **Orchards and groves**.
 After finishing building up the suitability modeling for each land-use purpose, you are ready to assign weights to these four purposes by using AHP.
-Because these are agricultural land-use purposes, you asked four farmers about interests and find:
+Because these are agricultural land-use purposes, you asked four farmers about their interests and find:

 - The first farmer mainly plants row crops.
 - The second farmer focuses on livestock.